 * court-appointed guardians ad litem.

 There are several DomainWeb account types.
 Pay As You Go Accounts can be used immediately.
-All other account types, including monthly billing, require further staff action to finalize enrollment.
+All other account types require further staff action to finalize enrollment.
 You will need to use the system on a Pay As You Go basis until enrollment in any other account type selected is completed.

 How do I buy name search credits?